-We recommend a simple three step rule - the 3 I's of internet safety: Informed, In View and Interested sourced from: https://globaldigitalcitizen.org/3-internet-safety-tips
+We recommend a simple three step rule - the 3 I's of internet safety: Informed.
+In View and Interested.

 Informed - Be informed about the risks and benefits of Internet access including Instagram, instant messaging, forums, personal spaces like Twitter, Facebook and Snapchat.
 We stress to the students that the Internet is anonymous and you never know who you are speaking to, that personal spaces are open and easily accessible to all and that personal information should never be published for the whole world to see.